 Hernia mesh revision surgery can be a complication of the original hernia mesh repair surgery.
 Revision surgery is sometimes necessary after hernia mesh implants cause injury, like severe and persistent pain.
+It may also be necessary when the hernia recurs following the initial mesh surgery.
 Revision surgery, however, is more complicated and riskier than the original hernia repair surgery.
 It is a matter that must be discussed closely with your medical team.

 If you require revision surgery after experiencing serious complications from hernia repair surgery involving a mesh implant, then you may be entitled to compensatory damages.
 It is always in your best interests to first seek medical attention for any pain you experience after a hernia repair surgery, and then to seek legal advice to learn if your complications are due to a defective product or medical malpractice.
 Our personal injury, medical malpractice, and product liability attorneys are experienced in these types of cases and will review your specific situation with you.
 If it is believed there is a cause of action, we have the skills, resources, and specific knowledge necessary to pursue these types of complicated medical device cases.

 Below is some information you may find useful regarding revision surgery as a complication of hernia mesh repair surgery.
 If you have questions, contact Shouse Law Group to learn more.

 1. What is hernia mesh revision surgery?

 - 2. Are there risks and benefits associated with the hernia mesh revision surgery?

 - 3. When does hernia repair surgery require revision surgery?

 - 4. What are the medical expenses of revision surgery?